-In terms of hardware, the Netgear Nighthawk XR500 includes four antennas supporting up to 2.6Gbps wireless speeds, a dual-core 1.7GHz processor, five gigabit ethernet ports (4 LAN ports and one WAN port), and two USB 3.0 ports.
+In terms of hardware, the Netgear Nighthawk XR500 includes four antennas supporting up to 2.6Gbps wireless speeds, a dual-core 1.7GHz processor, five gigabit ethernet ports (four LAN ports and one WAN port), and two USB 3.0 ports.
 You can also prioritize gaming devices, like your gaming notebook, PC, or consoles, so they get the most bandwidth.
-The Netgear Nighthawk XR500 router with VPN is available now for $263.99 on Amazon.

 This is a great VPN router if you’re a gamer.
 It has a built-in WTFast client for accessing the VPN: a private network of route-optimized servers to ensure consistently low ping times.
 The device offers a combined data rate of 5334Mbps and is AiMesh-compatible, allowing you to connect it to other Asus routers to expand the Wi-Fi coverage in your home.